OULibraries/d7-ops/README.md

 # Drupal 7 Ops Scripts, Makefiles, and Docs

 ## NB
-* Now with Ansible, Vagrant, and ngrok!
+* Vagrant provisioner wants Vagrant, Ansible, Lastpass-cli, and ngrock
-* All of these want SELinux, MySQL, Apache, and Drush
+* Shell scripts want SELinux, MySQL, Apache, and Drush
-* All of these commands should be run on the host where you want the change to occur.
+* Shell scripts should be run on the host where you want the change to occur.
-* The Apache config magic that we use isn't included here.
+* The Apache config magic that we use in production insn't included here, instead we have a special vagrant version.

 ## To install these tools